-On this day in 1924, President Calvin and First Lady Grace Coolidge tend to their son at Walter Reed Army hospital.
-Their teenaged son was deathly ill and not expected to survive.
+On this day in 1924, President Calvin and First Lady Grace Coolidge lose their youngest son.
+The teenager had been under the care of doctors at Walter Reed Army hospital for several days.

 The 16-year-old boy had been playing tennis on the White House lawn just a few days earlier when he got a seemingly harmless blister.
 He wasn’t wearing socks that day.
 Unfortunately, the blister got infected.
 It’s the type of injury that would be quickly treated with antibiotics today, but back then the infection was life threatening.